jadecobra/python_tdd_exercises/source/truth_table/projects/microwave.rst

 review
 *************************************************************************************

-I ran tests for an Microwave with the following inputs:
+I ran tests for a Microwave with these inputs:

-* has the card expired?
+* is the door open?
-* is the PIN correct?
+* is the timer set?
-* is the amount I want to take, smaller or bigger than what is in the account?
+* has the start button been pushed?
-* will this put the account above or below the daily limit for microwaveals?
+* is the microwave too hot?

 the inputs gave me this :ref:`truth table`